 Tom Collier was born in 1926 and his childhood was marked by the Great Depression.
 One of his earliest memories is of hardship as his parents had to grab work whenever they could find it.
-Compulsory school was not offered, so he worked at a tree nursery until he joined the military at the age of twenty.
-He became part of the British Occupation Force in Japan and specialized as a medic.
+School was not required after age fourteen so he worked at a tree nursery until he joined the military at the age of twenty.
+He became part of the British Occupation Force in Japan.
 After his enlistment was up, he re-enlisted and went to Korea in 1952.
 Tom Collier also describes Hill 355 and the overall conditions of the people around Pusan and Seoul.
+He said he would like to see the reunification of North Korea and South Korea.

 Hill 355 and Military Life

-Tom Collier describes the fighting at Hill 355.
+Tom Collier describes the fighting at Hill 355 and said many New Zealand soldiers died in the battle.
 He was never in imminent danger, but there was a constant threat from Chinese artillery.
-Tom Collier, also fondly recollects on a South Korean houseboy that completed chores.
-He looked for the house boy upon return to South Korea, but could not find him.
+Tom Collier also fondly recollects a South Korean houseboy who was about fourteen years old that completed chores such as laundry and Tom Collier said the boy lost all his money gambling.
+He looked for the houseboy upon return to South Korea, but could not find him.

 Pusan and Seoul Living Conditions